Wittgenstein Centre Conference 2019

 Researchers at the Wittgenstein Centre are currently involved in several studies around economic and health aspects of human wellbeing and an ERC Advanced Grant on “The demography of sustainable human wellbeing”.
 In this context and with partial funding from this grant the conference wants to bring together researchers from around the world working on different aspects of human wellbeing with a specifically demographic perspective.
 The aim is to put demography more prominently on the table as a discipline that has much to contribute to the scientific study of human wellbeing, both in terms of its measurement and the analysis of its determinants.
-There will be invited speakers as well as an open call for papers and posters.
-Travel funding will be available for a limited number of selected speakers.
+Next to this open call for papers and posters we are happy to announce as keynote speakers:

 Deadline for sending abstracts for contributed papers or posters is 1 June 2019.

 Examples of topics include:

 - Wellbeing over the life course and over time

 - Applying demographic metabolism model to forecast wellbeing along cohort lines

 - What matters more for wellbeing: age or gender, education or income?

 - Wellbeing and intergenerational support

 - Feed-backs from environmental change to human wellbeing